×

 • victims of domestic violence.

-Your practice may wish to work with people from vulnerable populations when developing emergency action plans to ensure they are helpful and effective.
+Your practice may wish to work with people from these priority populations when developing emergency action plans to ensure they are helpful and effective.
 You might consider:

 • developing emergency warning systems (ie sending text messages to patients to warn them of the impending emergency or encouraging the use of weather alert apps or websites such as the Bureau of Meteorology)